Concurrency and Probability: Removing Confusion, Compositionally: Preliminaries

 The transitions of $\dyntopt N$ are those from $N$ (set $\DT N$).
 Any place of $N$ is also a place of $\dyntopt N$ (set $\mathbb{S}$).
 In addition, there is one persistent place ${\bf p}_t$ for each $t\in\DT N$ (set ${\bf P}_{\DT N}$).
 The initial marking of $\dyntopt N$ is that of $N$ (i.e., $b$) together with the persistent tokens that enable the top transitions of $N$ (i.e., $b_T$).
 Adding $b_T$ is convenient for the statement in Proposition~\ref{prop:dynvsflat}, but we could safely remove ${\bf P}_T\subseteq {\bf P}_{\DT N}$ (and $b_T$) from the flat p-net without any consequence.

-\begin{example} The dynamic p-net $N$ in Fig.~\ref{fig:dyntaste} is encoded as the p-net $\dyntopt N$ in Fig.~\ref{fig:flat-taste3}, which has as many transitions as $N$, but the preset of every transition contains an additional persistent place (depicted in grey) to indicate transition's availability.
+\begin{exa} The dynamic p-net $N$ in Fig.~\ref{fig:dyntaste} is encoded as the p-net $\dyntopt N$ in Fig.~\ref{fig:flat-taste3}, which has as many transitions as $N$, but the preset of every transition contains an additional persistent place (depicted in grey) to indicate transition's availability.
 All the new places but $p_b$ are marked because the corresponding transitions are initially available.
-Contrastingly, $p_b$ is unmarked because the corresponding transition becomes available after the firing of $t_3$. \end{example}
+Contrastingly, $p_b$ is unmarked because the corresponding transition becomes available after the firing of $t_3$. \end{exa}

 The following result shows that all computations of a dynamic p-net can be mimicked by the corresponding p-net and vice versa.
 Hence, the encoding preserves also 1-safety over regular places.